Healthdirect Free Australian health advice you can count on.

 How is Turner syndrome diagnosed?

-A test for Turner syndrome can also be done before birth.
-This might be organised if an ultrasound or other prenatal test shows signs of Turner syndrome.
+Genetic testing can also be performed before birth, if an ultrasound or other non-invasive prenatal test shows signs of Turner syndrome.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.